RedSkuII/HM-Resource-Tracker/README.md

 A comprehensive resource management and tracking portal with Discord authentication and role-based access control.
 Perfect for gaming communities, organizations, and teams that need to track shared resources, inventory, or assets.

 Originally designed for Dune Awakening guilds, but can be adapted to track any type of resources.
-Supports **multiple Discord servers**, each tracking their own in-game guild with a 1:1 relationship between Discord servers and in-game guilds.
+Supports **multiple Discord servers** with **multiple in-game guilds per server**.
+Each in-game guild belongs to only one Discord server, but Discord servers can manage multiple guilds independently.

 Built for [https://www.silverorder.org](https://www.silverorder.org) - if you find any references to it, feel free to submit a PR to fix them.